Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: The linearized equation on the initial surfaces

 We now prove (ii).
 In this case we apply the notation and observations in the proof of \ref{L:norms}(ii) including \eqref{Efw}.
-We have then using scaling for the left hand side that for $q\in \Stildep$ we have
+We have then using scaling for the left hand side that for $q\in \Stildep$

 where here $f_{\mathrm{weight}}(q) = \frac{\log (\dbold^\Sigma_p(q)/ \tau_p)}{\dbold^\Sigma_p(q)/ \tau_p}$ if $q \in D^\Sigma_p(3 \delta'_p)$ for some $p\in L$ and $f_{\mathrm{weight}}(q) = \tau^{8/9}_{\min}$ otherwise.
 By the definitions it is enough then to check that $\forall q\in \Stildep$ we have